jupyterlab/jupyter-collaboration/docs/source/developer/contributing.md

 If you do not see that your Jupyter Server is not running on dev mode, it's possible that you are running other instances of Jupyter Server.
 You can try the following steps:

-1. Uninstall all instances of the jupyter_collaboration package.
+1. Uninstall all instances of the `jupyter-collaboration` package.
 These include any installations you made using pip or conda
 2. Run `python3 -m pip install -e .` in the jupyter_collaboration repository to install jupyter_collaboration from there
 3. Launch with `python3 -m jupyter_server --port 8989`, and check that the browser is pointing to `localhost:8989`